noxygalaxy/TWLauncher/README.md

 1. Launch the application
 2. Use the sidebar to select a client
 3. Click "INSTALL" to download and new client OR Click "LAUNCH" to start an installed game
-5. Use the tray icon to minimize or access quick launch options
+4. Use the tray icon to minimize or access quick launch options
-6. Click the "?" icon for more information and links
+5. Click the "?" icon for more information and links

+## Compiling

+1. Clone the repository `git clone https://github.com/noxygalaxy/TWLauncher.git`
+2. Install dependencies `npm install`
+3. Now compile with `npm run build`

 ## Supported Games/Clients